jasper-seinhorst/homebridge-porsche-taycan/README.md

         "username": "<<Porsche Connect username>>",
         "password": "<<Porsche Connect password>>",
         "pollInterval": 30,
-        "chargerDevice": "occupancy",
         "batteryDevice": false,
         "lowBattery": 40,
         "platform": "PorscheTaycan"
     }
     ```
   In above example the charging state and battery level are updated every 30 minutes.
-The charging state is exposed as an occupancy sensor.
 The battery level is considered low when the SoC drops below 40.

 ## Caveats
 - The plugin can throw authentication errors.
 The login method used from Porsche's API expects a captcha now and then.
 As a work around logon to my.porsche.com and restart the plugin.
 Logging in on my.porsche.com reset the need for a captcha.